engineyard/ey-docker-recipes/README.md

 Now that you have memcached running on port 11211 on the utility instance named "docker", your app instances can start using it.
 You need to generate a yml file which you can name memcached_docker.yml.

-While this code can go to docker_custom, it's best to use a separate recipe and include it from docker_custom.
+While this code can go to `docker_custom`, it's best to use a separate recipe and include it from `ey-custom::after-main`.
 See [Organizing your recipes](#organizing-your-recipes).

 ```ruby
 if ['solo', 'app', 'app_master', 'util'].include?(node.dna[:instance_role])